internetarchive/openlibrary/scripts/solr_builder/README.md

 ## Final Sync

 TODO.
 Something along the lines of: Add a solrupdater to docker-compose.production.yml that points to the new server, and set its offset to be the correct date.
-See https://github.com/internetarchive/openlibrary/issues/5493 for hints.
+See [5493 Move production solr from solr1 to solr0](https://github.com/internetarchive/openlibrary/issues/5493) for hints.

 ## Deploy